darwingp/darwin/README.md

 # push307

-Evolves a program to compute a symbolic regression.
+Evolves a program to build another program that moves a car through a given maze.
 This was implemented for Hamilton College's CS 307: Genetic Programming class.
 This is the work of Jack Hay and Nate Symer.

 ## Usage